 Unlike DVR systems, NVR systems work entirely in a digital format.
 NVR system components vary depending on the internet connection used to transmit data.
 If the connection between the IP camera and the network video recorder is wired, then you need power over ethernet (POE) cameras and ethernet cables.
-If the connection is wireless, then wireless IP cameras are all that is needed to send video to the NVR recorder.
+If the connection is wireless, then wireless IP cameras such as 360-degree panoramic IP cameras are all that is needed to send video to the NVR recorder.

 Ethernet cables for DVR and NVR have some advantages over the coaxial cables used in DVR systems.
 They are thinner, making them much easier to install and fit around awkward spaces or tight corners.
 Unlike coaxial cables, the video data transmitted over ethernet cables is digital, so it can travel much farther without degrading.